Renz is a blogger, writer and content creator for half a decade in the Philippines.

 - They like alcoholic beverages, including beer.

 - They can survive decapitation.
 Even after separation, both the body and the head will still respond to stimulus and both the antenna and the legs might wiggle.
 However, the head's movement will only last for a few hours while a body may last up to several weeks.

-- Cockroaches have six hairy legs, and the hairs provide them a sense of touch.
+- Cockroaches have six hairy legs.
+The hairs provide them with a sense of touch.

 - Some female cockroaches mate only once and become pregnant for the rest of their lives.

 - Cockroaches can basically eat anything due to the presence of various bacteria and protozoa in their digestive system.

 Question: Why is it that when I try to kill a cockroach, and miss, a couple minutes later it comes after me?